autogluon/autogluon/examples/automm/label_studio_export_reader/LabelStudio_export_file_reader.md

 ### Example 1. data with files

-we use the label-studio **Image Classification Template** export file to demostrate how we deal with data with files.
+we use the label-studio **Image Classification Template** export file to demonstrate how we deal with data with files.
 In this use case, user:

 - Choose "Image Classification" template in Label-Studio
 - Annotate the images in Label-Studio